 Carrie Sheffield is a Manhattan-based columnist and broadcaster.
 She is the founder of Bold, a digital news and cultural platform for a new generation of thinkers and creators.
 With Clay Aiken, Carrie co-hosts Bold TV, produced by Al Roker Labs.

-A Forbes contributor and senior writer for Opportunity Lives, she has hosted an online TV show for The Washington Times and appears on Fox News, Fox Business Network, MSNBC, HBO’s Real Time with Bill Maher, Fusion, CNN, and The Blaze.
+A Salon contributor, senior contributor for Opportunity Lives and adviser to Bustle, she hosted an online TV show for The Washington Times and appears on Fox News, Fox Business Network, MSNBC, HBO’s Real Time with Bill Maher, Fusion, CNN, and The Blaze.
 Carrie has written for The Wall Street Journal, TIME, USA Today, The New York Times, The Washington Post, Huffington Post, American Spectator and Daily Caller.

 She began her journalism career in Washington with Robert Novak, later covering Congress for The Hill.
 A founding reporter at POLITICO, and political economy contributor at Forbes, she wrote editorials for The Washington Times under Tony Blankley and advised the digital Millennial women’s site Bustle.com.

 Passionate about foreign affairs, Carrie reported on the 25th anniversary of perestroika in Moscow, North-South Korean relations from Seoul, the Beijing Olympics in China, and Egyptian political reforms in Cairo.
 She also wrote on geopolitical positioning and freedom of speech in Qatar and was a correspondent for The Jerusalem Post covering the Israeli parliament.